What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 A chalazion occurs when a Sebaceous gland (oil gland) in the eyelid becomes blocked, causing a buildup of oil (sebum) within the gland.
 The sebum can form a small bump, which is called a chalazion.
 The exact cause of the blockage is not well understood, but it can be due to factors such as:

-Inflammation of the eyelid due to infection: An infection, such as a stye (hair follicle on the eyelid) or blepharitis (an inflammation of the eyelid margins), which can lead to the blockage of a Sebaceous gland (oil gland) and the formation of a chalazion.
+Inflammation of the eyelid due to infection: An infection, such as a stye (hair follicle on the eyelid) or blepharitis (an inflammation of the eyelid margins), can lead to the blockage of a Sebaceous gland (oil gland) and the formation of a chalazion.

 Excessive production of sebum: An overproduction of sebum, which is the oil produced by the Sebaceous gland (oil glands) in the eyelids, can cause blockages in the glands, leading to the formation of a chalazion.